 PROTECT VULNERABLE ROSES from winter damage in coldest zones by mounding up their crowns with a 6- to 12-inch layer of soil before the ground freezes.
 After all is frozen, add a layer of leaf mulch to further insulate.

 CANNAS, DAHLIAS AND OTHER tender bulb-like things need careful digging for indoor storage.
 There are many methods, but the basics: Once frost blackens the foliage, cut back tops to 6 inches and dig carefully, then brush or wash off soil and let dry for two weeks or so to cure.
 Stash in a dry spot, like an unheated basement or crawl space, around 40-50 degrees, in boxes or pots filled with bark chips or peat moss, like this.
-With the cannas, I skip the medium, and just put them in garbage bags that I leave open in the cellar.
+With the cannas, I skip the medium, and just put them in garbage bags or bins that I leave open in the cellar.

 DON’T DEADHEAD FADED perennials, biennials and annuals if you want self-sowns, or make sure to shake pods around before removing plant carcasses.
 Nicotiana, poppies, larkspur, clary sage and many others fall into this leave-alone group.
 So do plants with showy or bird-friendly seedheads, like grasses and coneflowers.